Candy and Confectionery Gummy Candy Recipes

 Make-Ahead and Storage Suggestions

-These carrot ginger candies are perfect for holiday gifting.
+These carrot ginger candies are perfect for gifting.
 When packaged in a sealed cello bag or an airtight container, they’ll easily last for a month or longer at room temperature.
 Which makes them great for sending through the mail, too!

 Other candy recipes you might enjoy:

-Cranberry Jelly Candy
+Festive Cranberry Jelly Candy

 And if you do make these, or any of my recipes, don’t forget to tag me @bastecutfold or use the hashtag #bastecutfold on Instagram.
 I always love to see what you’re making!